-The Charter School will develop and maintain a plan for implementation to manage and coordinate the execution of this wellness policy.
-The plan delineates roles, responsibilities, actions and timelinesspecific to each school; and includes information about who will be responsible to make what change, by how much, where and when; as well as specific goals and objectives for nutrition standards for all foods and beverages available on the school campus, food and beverage marketing, nutrition promotion and education, physical activity, physical education and other school-based activities that promote student wellness.
-It is recommended that the school use the Healthy Schools Program online tools to complete a school-level assessment based on the Centers for Disease Control and Prevention's School Health Index, create an action plan that fosters implementation and generate an annual progress report.
+The District will develop and maintain a plan for implementation to manage and coordinate the execution of this wellness policy.
+The plan delineates roles, responsibilities, actions and timelines specific to each school; and includes information about who will be responsible to make what change, by how much, where and when; as well as specific goals and objectives for nutrition standards for all foods and beverages available on the school campus, food and beverage marketing, nutrition promotion and education, physical activity, physical education and other school-based activities that promote student wellness.
+It is recommended that the school use the Health Index, create an action plan that fosters implementation and generate an annual progress report.